thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 both the TM phantom and numerical simulation, along the axial and lateral directions, and with and without regularization.
-The normal strain, :math:`\varepsilon`, in direction *x* is the derivative of the displacement along direction *x* [Lai1993]_.
+The normal strain, :math:`\varepsilon`, in direction *x* is the derivative of the displacement along direction *x*, and if multiplied by 100 represents the percent elongation of a material [Lai1993]_.
 Twice the standard error calculated for the 30 trials examined in each experiment was displayed in resulting plots.
 Unless otherwise noted, a radius of four RF data samples was used with the Welch window and Nelder-Mead optimization.